awsdocs/amazon-sqs-developer-guide/doc_source/sqs-access-metrics.md

 ## CloudWatch API<a name="access-metrics-cloudwatch-api"></a>

-To access Amazon SQS metrics using the CloudWatch API, use the `[GetMetricStatistics](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html)` API action\.
+To access Amazon SQS metrics using the CloudWatch API, use the `[GetMetricStatistics](http://docs.aws.amazon.com/AmazonCloudWatch/latest/APIReference/API_GetMetricStatistics.html)` action\.

 For more information, see [Get Statistics for a Metric](http://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/getting-metric-statistics.html) in the *Amazon CloudWatch User Guide*\.